I3S-ESSnet/Documents/oslo-meeting/minutes.md

 ### Budget

-Staff cost ; Sweden around 100%

-Subcontract :
-#### Insee
+* The staff cost for Sweden is around 100%.
+A transfer from other parts of the budget is proposed.
-==> security audits for ARC, Relais and PXWeb, for Relais and PXWeb tell Insee when the code will be stable
+* Subcontracting: Insee (security audits for ARC, Relais and PXWeb ; for Relais and PXWeb it is necessary to tell Insee when the code is stable), Istat
-#### Istat
-a consultant , Relais is a little bit monolithic, the idea of the subcontracting is to break Relais in smaller pieces (so for security audit : wait another few months), so subcontract is about Relais architecture.
-Not all the budget will be used (check how this budget can be reused)
+(Relais is a little bit monolithic, the idea of the subcontracting is to break Relais in smaller pieces, then subcontracting is about Relais architecture.
+Not all the budget will be used), Norway (most of the money is still not used, plan to use it for the Google platform)
-#### Norway
-most of the money is still not used, plan to use it for the Google platform

 ### Communication actions
 What do we do for NTTS ?
 Deadline for abstract in november.